SumoLogic/fluentd-kubernetes-sumologic/README.md

         - containerPort: 80
 ```

-## Excluding via annotation
+### Exclude data using annotations

-You can also use the `sumologic.com/exclude` annotation to exclude data from Sumo Logic.
-This data is still sent to FluentD, but will not make it to Sumo.
+You can also use the `sumologic.com/exclude` annotation to exclude data from Sumo.
+This data is sent to FluentD, but not to Sumo.

 ```
 apiVersion: v1